 In my few hours of elephant paradise, there must have been 20 or so tourists turn up, mostly young, hop out of their hire car or tour bus, and not stay longer than a few minutes.
 They took dozens of photos, mostly involving themselves looking at the camera before jumping back in the car and heading off.
 Did they experience anything?
 Well, maybe, but it seems to be that many people today are living life for their next profile pic, rather than living life for the experience.
 It’s all about how the experience looks after the event in a kind of one-ups-manship.
 Was it a great experience or have they made it look that way on camera?

 So what is the solution?
 Indeed, is this even a problem or is this just another way the world is changing.
 Are life experiences nowadays only as long as it takes to snap a photo and get back on the bus?
 I don’t have the answer.
-But what I do know is that I want my daughter to have life experiences in which she can enjoy, learn, grow, make friends, make mistakes, formulate opinions, learn how to socialise with others, and gain resilience without simply looking for her next profile picture.
+But what I do know is that I want my daughters to have life experiences in which they can enjoy, learn, grow, make friends, make mistakes, formulate opinions, learn how to socialise with others, and gain resilience without simply looking for their next profile picture.

 This is not easy when all around us seem to be blogging, tweeting, posting and sharing.
 Even when I go to the local park, mums and dads are taking pictures of their kids on the slide or in the ball pits to post online within minutes of it happening, rather than enjoying the moment with their kids.
 Maybe we need to make a more conscious effort to engage with our kids since what we risk is teaching them that experiences are there simply for the next profile photograph.
 Maybe it’s time to put down the phone, switch off the wifi and engage.